Where I’ve been:

 Deuxième fois à Paris, April 2017

 The first time I visited Paris was in March 2016, during the Easter holidays.
-I had just moved to Trier, Germany for my Erasmus+ program and met up there with my boyfriend at the time.
-We spent a few days exploring the city together — it was a short but unforgettable first experience.
+I had just moved to Trier for my Erasmus+ program and met up there with my boyfriend at the time.
+From there, we travelled together to Paris and spent a few days exploring the city.
+It was a short trip, but an unforgettable first introduction to the French capital.

-A year later, in April 2017, my boyfriend decided to go back to Paris again, this time for April 25th, which is Festa della Liberazione, a national holiday in Italy that commemorates the end of World War II.
-In Italy, it’s super common to go on a short vacation whenever there’s a public holiday — especially if, like me, you’re off from university and your partner has time off from work.
-So, about two weeks before, I spontaneously booked a flight to join him.
+A year later, in April 2017, I returned to Paris again.
+My boyfriend had planned to go for April 25th, which is Festa della Liberazione, a public holiday in Italy that marks the end of World War II.
+In Italy, it’s very common to take advantage of long weekends like this for short trips, especially when university schedules and work holidays align.
+So, about two weeks before departure, I spontaneously decided to book a flight and join him.

-Even though I flew with EasyJet, the ticket wasn’t cheap — but I still went for it.
-I was living alone at the time in Alessandria, my university city in Piedmont, and I didn’t have a car.
-So I made sure to choose a flight time that worked well with public transport to the airport.
-It wasn’t the most budget-friendly trip, but I was excited to return to Paris and see it again from a different perspective — and to make some new memories together.
+Even though I flew with EasyJet, the ticket wasn’t cheap, but I went for it anyway.
+At the time, I was living alone in Alessandria for university and didn’t have a car, so I carefully planned my flight around public transport connections to the airport.
+It wasn’t the most budget-friendly decision, but I was excited to return to Paris and experience it again from a different perspective, this time sharing it and creating new memories together.

-A few days before the trip, when I had already booked my flight, I saw on the news that there had been a terrorist attack on the Champs-Élysées on April 20th.
-It was shocking and honestly a little scary to watch on TV, knowing I’d be there soon.
-But despite the fear, I decided to go anyway — and I’m glad I did.
-The city still felt beautiful, alive, and full of stories to tell.
+A few days before the trip, after I had already booked everything, I saw on the news that there had been a terrorist attack on the Champs-Élysées on April 20th in Paris.
+It was shocking and honestly quite unsettling to watch on television, knowing I would be there just days later.
+Despite the fear and uncertainty, I still decided to go and I’m glad I did.
+The city felt alive, beautiful, and resilient, and even in that context, it still carried the same sense of wonder and history that makes Paris so unique.

 DAY 1 – Friday 21.04.2017